-Successful completion of the New York State Teacher Certification Examinations (NYSTCE) which includes passing the Educating All Students test (EAS) and the Academic Literacy Skills Test (ALST).
-The NYSTCE are separate from the Praxis Series Specialty Exam (ASHA exam) which is required for the ASHA Certificate of Clinical Competence (CCC).
+Successful completion of the New York State Teacher Certification Examination (NYSTCE) which includes passing the Educating All Students test (EAS).
+The NYSTCE is separate from the Praxis Series Specialty Exam (ASHA exam) which is required for the ASHA Certificate of Clinical Competence (CCC).

 Teacher candidates should register for the New York State Teacher Certification Examinations (NYSTCE) online at www.nystce.nesinc.com.
 The current Registration Bulletin is also available on this Web site.
-It is necessary to apply to take the tests by the registration closing dates specified in the NYSTCE Registration Bulletin which may be obtained at the Web site address listed above.
+It is necessary to apply to take the test by the registration closing dates specified in the NYSTCE Registration Bulletin which may be obtained at the Web site address listed above.

 Documentation of completion of two hours of training/coursework in the identification and reporting of suspected child abuse.
 Recommended workshop: http://www.childabuseworkshop.com/